nir0k/GeoRAW/README.md

 The GUI has three tabs:
 - **GPS tagging** — existing GPX workflow.
 - **Series tagging** — select photos (file/folder/glob), mode (auto/hdr/focus), prefix/start index, tag names, recursion, overwrite toggle, and run.
 Results show per-file status plus series type/ID tags; logs available via the modal.
-- **EXIF viewer** — browse a folder (nested directories inline), filter files with auto-added `*` wildcards, double-click folders to drill down, and view flattened EXIF fields for supported photo formats (RAW/JPEG/HEIF/HIF/AVIF/TIFF).
-Optional toggle to include/exclude XMP (sidecar) fields.
-Requires `exiftool` to be installed and available in `PATH` (Linux/macOS packages or portable EXE on Windows).
+- **EXIF viewer** — browse a folder (nested directories inline), filter files in the tree, and separately search metadata (by field name or value) for supported photo formats (RAW/JPEG/HEIF/HIF/AVIF/TIFF).
+XMP/sidecar fields can be toggled and are included by default.
+Requires `exiftool` in `PATH` (see below).

 ## GUI (Wails)
 A simple Wails UI is available to run the same workflow.
 Launch: